-When we refer to “HR Solver”, we mean the HR Solver wholly owned by Solve HR Limited the entity that acts as the controller or processor of your information, as explained in more detail in the “Identifying the Data Controller and Processor” section below.
+When we refer to “HR Solver”, we mean HR Solver Ltd the entity that acts as the controller or processor of your information, as explained in more detail in the “Identifying the Data Controller and Processor” section below.

 Table of Contents:

 - Data Retention

 - How We Share and Disclose Information